Bill Clinton returns to DNC to tear into Trump before the introduction of Tim Walz, Harris' VP pick

-CHICAGO — (AP) — Former President Bill Clinton said November's election would be "'We The People' versus 'Me, Myself and I,'" firing up Wednesday's third night of the Democratic National Convention before vice presidential nominee Tim Walz got the chance to introduce himself to a national audience.
+Clinton was meant to add heft to a third DNC night headlined by vice presidential nominee Tim Walz 's introduction to a national audience.

+“We’ve got a pretty clear choice it seems to me.
+Kamala Harris, for the people.
+And the other guy who has proved, even more than the first go-around, that he’s about me, myself and I," Clinton said.

-Democrats are hoping to build on the momentum that Vice President Kamala Harris has brought since taking over the top of the party's presidential ticket last month.
-The party is trying to harness the exuberance that has swept over their party since President Joe Biden stepped aside while also making clear to their supporters that they face a fierce battle with Republicans and former President Donald Trump.
+Democrats gathered at Chicago's United Center are hoping to build on the momentum Harris has brought since taking over the top of the party's presidential ticket last month.
+They want to harness the Democratic exuberance that followed President Joe Biden stepped aside while also making clear to their supporters that they face a fierce battle with Trump.

-Clinton, the nation's 42nd president and a veteran of his party's political convention going back decades, accused Trump of putting himself ahead of the country.
+The nation's 42nd president and a veteran of his party's political convention going back decades, Clinton was once declared the "secretary of explaining stuff" by Barack Obama, whose reelection bid in 2012 was bolstered by a Clinton stemwinder at that year's DNC.

+Now 78 — the same age as Trump — Clinton's delivery was sometimes halting, his movements slower and he mispronounced Harris' first name twice.
+His left hand often shook when he wasn't using it to grip the lectern.

+Still, he delivered several memorable, homespun pronouncements including asking.
+"What does her opponent do with his voice?
+He mostly talks about himself.
+So the next time you hear him, don’t count the lies, count the I's.”

-Wednesday's headliner is Walz, the Minnesota governor who has become known among supporters as a folksy, Midwestern teacher, football coach and dad.
-He's also been the target of Republican criticism over how he's portrayed his National Guard service and his personal story.
+It was the kind of folksy touch that Walz, the Minnesota governor, has brought to the Democratic ticket.
+A Midwestern teacher, football coach and dad, Walz also been the target of Republican criticism over how he's portrayed his National Guard service and his personal story.

-Speaker after speaker argued that their party wants to defend freedoms -- especially abortion access and voting rights — while Republicans want to take them away.

-Colorado Gov. Jared Polis used a prop that has become a staple at the convention, an oversized book meant to represent the Heritage Foundation's Project 2025, a sweeping set of goals to shrink government and push it to the right, if Trump wins.
+Colorado Gov. Jared Polis used a prop that has become a convention staple, an oversized book meant to represent the Heritage Foundation's Project 2025, a sweeping set of goals to shrink government and push it to the right, if Trump wins.
 Polis even ripped a page from the ceremonial volume and said he was going to keep it and show it to undecided voters.

 The former president has distanced himself from Project 2025, but its key authors include his former top advisers.
 His running mate, JD Vance, wrote the foreword for the Heritage Foundation CEO's new book.